How Trailing Slashes Affect Your Website’s SEO

 A trailing slash at the end of a URL on your website can cause issues with duplicate content if not dealt with correctly.
 Put simply, Google doesn’t like seeing the same content on different pages.
 It can be confusing for both search engines and users.
 Having the same page load whether you add the trailing slash or not, means Google is seeing two pages with the same content.

-Click on them, they both go to the same place.
+Click on them and they both go to the same place.
 The only difference is that little, seemingly insignificant trailing slash.
 Surely that doesn’t matter.
 It’s the same thing, right?